—Alexander Pope, "Eloisa to Abelard", as quoted by Mary Svevo.

 Mary already had an affair with Dr. Mierzwiak before the film started, then opted to have her memory wiped of the ordeal.
 The fact that the film sets this up to happen again is in keeping with the theme that You Can't Fight Fate where love is concerned.
 (Or at the very least that you can't learn from something you don't remember.)

 Not to mention that Joel and Clementine's "initial" meeting in Montauk is in fact the second time they've met.
 Probably qualifies as a First Episode Spoiler.

-Screw Destiny: Joel manages to implant the suggestion to go back to Montauk despite the memory rewrite - and Clementine's appearance on the same train suggests that she may have done the same.
+Screw Destiny: We learn when we finish seeing the memory erasure that Joel managed to implant the suggestion to go back to Montauk despite the memory rewrite — and Clementine's appearance on the same train suggests that she may have done the same.

 Second Place Is for Losers: A Funny Background Event in the Lacuna offices has a client bringing with him a silver bowling trophy - evidently he found the memory of only coming in second in a bowling competition, rather than winning, too painful to bear.